Henri-Fakhouri/Chescript/README.md

 # Chescript

-A Senior Project Submitted in Partial Fulfillment of the Requirements for the Bachelor&#39;s Degree
+A Senior Project Submitted in Partial Fulfillment of the Requirements for the Bachelor&#39;s Degree in Computer Science Department of Computer Science - Faculty of Natural and Applied Sciences Notre Dame University – Louaize - North Lebanon

-in

-Computer Science
- Department of Computer Science

-Faculty of Natural and Applied Sciences
- Notre Dame University – Louaize
- North Lebanon

-Henri Fakhouri

-Jihad Kouzi
+Henri Fakhouri, Jihad Kouzi

 January 2020